AmnaJanahi/memoryGame/README.md

 2. Start matching by clicking two cards at a time.
 3. Correct matches stay visible, incorrect ones flip back.
 4. Match all 10 pairs before time runs out to win.
 5. Score decreases with each mismatch.
-Losing score ≤ −1 ends the game early.
+Losing when its 0, which ends the game early.
 ________________________________________

  Core Logic